-Ride2Fly has been rebranded as Taxi2Fly.
+TAXI 2 FLY: Ride2Fly has been rebranded as Taxi2Fly.
 Locals will be able to select the taxi provider of their choice and arrange for transportation from the Town of Jackson Parking Garage to the Airport.

 The fee for this service is \$20/ride each way.
-Locals simply park (for FREE) at the Town Parking Garage, on upper levels and will be picked up at their vehicle by their provider of choice.
-This helps reduce the amount of vehicles on our local roadways, congestion at the airport and is aligned with the community Integrated Transportation Plan.
+Locals simply park (for FREE) at the Town Parking Garage, on levels 3 or 4 and will be picked up at their vehicle by their provider of choice, which will help reduce the amount of vehicles on our local roadways and is aligned with the community Integrated Transportation Plan.

-TAXIPOOL:

-TaxiPool is a ridesharing program created by the Jackson Hole Airport to decrease the amount of vehicle traffic on our roadways.
-Passengers who utilize TaxiPool will receive a \$10 discount on the posted fare for each destination.
+TAXIPOOL: TaxiPool is a ridesharing program created by the Jackson Hole Airport to decrease the amount of vehicle traffic on our roadways.
+Passengers who utilize taxi pool will receive a \$10 discount on each posted fare for the destinations.